rist-ro/rl-introduction-notes/sutton_rl.md

 & = Q(S,A) + \alpha [R + \gamma \sum_a \pi(a|S)Q(S,a) - Q(S,A)]
 \end{align}
 $$
 Expected Sarsa is equivalent to Q-learning if  the policy is the greedy one, but it has lower variance than Sarsa.
-Unlike Sarsa, however, **it can be off-policy** (see page 133).
+Unlike Sarsa, however, **it can be off-policy** (<u>see page 133</u>).
 Like all methods that depend on expectation, one should have access to the full model or at least be able to perform one lookahead step.

 ---

 #### Maximization Bias and Double Q-Learning

-For any algorithm which takes actions with a policy which prefers the best value functions (eg. Sarsa with $\varepsilon$-greedy or Q-learning), **using the same value function for both estimation and action leads to maximization bias**.
-This means that the estimates will be skewed towards the maximal value of returns (see page 135 for example).
+For any algorithm which takes actions with a policy (the behaviour policy) which prefers the best value functions (eg. Sarsa with $\varepsilon$-greedy or Q-learning), **using the same value function for both estimation and action leads to maximization bias**.
+This means that the estimates will be skewed towards the maximal value of returns (<u>see page 135</u> for example).

 To combat this, **we can use 2 value functions for estimation and compute one's estimate to update the other**.
 We use their average to choose actions and update them alternatively wrt. to a Bernoulli trial:
 $$
 Q_1(S,A) \leftarrow Q_1(S,A) + \alpha (R+\gamma Q_2(S', \argmax{}_a Q_1(S',a)) - Q_1(S,A))
 $$
-**Randomly, we then alternate to the equivalent function for** $Q_2$ (see page 136 for algorithm).
+**Randomly, we then alternate to the equivalent function for** $Q_2$ (<u>see page 136</u> for algorithm).
 A similar update rule can be applied to expected Sarsa to get rid of maximization bias:
 $$
 Q_1(S,A) \leftarrow Q_1(S,A) + \alpha (R+\gamma \sum_a \pi(a|S') Q_2(S',a)- Q_1(S,A))
 $$